IslasGECI/nerd/paper/paper.md

 # Summary

-Invasive rodents are present on approximately 90% of islands worldwide, seriously threatening endemic and native island species and making rodent eradication central to island conservation.
+Invasive rodents are present on approximately 90% of islands worldwide, posing a serious threat to endemic and native island species and making rodent eradication central to island conservation.
-Aerial broadcast is the preferred dispersal method of rodenticide bait.
+Aerial broadcast is the preferred method for dispersing rodenticide bait.
 Therefore, accurate bait density maps must be generated in real-time to maximize the efficiency of rodent eradication campaigns utilizing aerial dispersal methods.
-Traditionally, conservationists rely on ground-level bait dispersion maps generated using Geographic Information Systems (GIS).
+Traditionally, conservationists have relied on ground-level bait dispersion maps generated with Geographic Information Systems (GIS).
 However, this approach is time-consuming and based on untested assumptions.
 To improve the accuracy and efficiency of aerial operations, we developed NERD (Numerical Estimation of Rodenticide Density), an algorithm that performs highly precise calculations and provides immediate results.
-At its core, NERD  is a probability density function describing bait density on the ground as a function of the aperture diameter of the rodenticide bucket and helicopter speed.
+At its core, NERD  is a probability density function that describes bait density on the ground as a function of the aperture diameter of the rodenticide bucket and helicopter speed.
 We have confirmed the effectiveness of the model by successfully utilizing it in two island rodent eradication campaigns: mice eradication on San Benito Oeste (400 ha) in the Mexican Pacific and ship rat eradication on Cayo Centro (539 ha) of Banco Chinchorro in the Mexican Caribbean.
 Notably, the Cayo Centro campaign is the largest rodent eradication ever conducted on a wet tropical island to date.
-We have proved the efficiency of NERD and its potential to reduce the overall cost of large-scale rodent eradication campaigns significantly.
+We have proved the efficiency of NERD and its potential to notably reduce the overall cost of large-scale rodent eradication campaigns.

 # Introduction

-Invasive rodent species are incredibly deleterious to island ecosystems, especially those with levels of endemism or those without higher-order predators or predators occupying similar niches to the invasive rodents [@Meyers2000].
+Invasive rodent species are highly detrimental to island ecosystems, especially those with high levels of endemism or those lacking either higher-order predators or competitors occupying similar niches [@Meyers2000].
 Invasive rodent population dynamics are poorly understood on islands [@Harper2015].
-However, rodents on islands can cause native plant and animal species to decline rapidly and severely, even to extinction [@Medina2011; @Towns2006].
+However, rodents can cause insular populations of native plant and animal species to decline rapidly and severely, even to extinction [@Medina2011; @Towns2006].
-The resultant losses are reflected in reduced biodiversity and, in many cases, invasive rodents becoming the dominant species.
+The resultant losses are reflected in reduced biodiversity and, in many cases, invasive rodents becoming the dominant species on an island.
 In cases of severe rodent invasion, critical island ecosystem services are lost [@Towns2006].
-The first step to restoring islands and recovering biodiversity is eradicating invasive rodents.
+The first step in restoring islands and recovering biodiversity is the eradication of invasive rodents.
-Effective strategies to combat the detrimental effects of invasive rodent species on island ecosystems aim to minimize or eradicate rodent populations, facilitating the restoration of native species and crucial ecosystem processes.
+Therefore, effective strategies to mitigate the detrimental effects of invasive rodent species in insular ecosystems and facilitate the restoration of native species and crucial ecosystem processes depende on successfully eradicating rodent populations.
-The aerial broadcast of rodenticide is widely utilized and involves dispersing rodenticide bait pellets from helicopters over target areas.
+To this end, the aerial broadcast of rodenticide is a widely utilized strategy that involves dispersing rodenticide bait pellets from helicopters over target areas.
 Aerial broadcast effectively reduces rodent populations and has been successfully employed in numerous eradication campaigns [@Keitt2015].

 # Statement of need

 Aerial rodenticide broadcast is the preferred method to eradicate invasive island species because of its obvious advantages.
-Aerial broadcast can quickly cover large areas with bait, mitigating the challenges associated with navigating complex topography by land.
+Notably, aerial broadcast can quickly cover large areas with bait, mitigating the challenges associated with navigating complex topography by land.
-Bait density maps that show the spatial variation in availability on the ground are necessary to assess the effectiveness of aerial operations.
+Bait density maps that show the spatial variation in coverage on the ground are necessary to assess the effectiveness of aerial operations.
 However, creating bait density maps is traditionally slow and impractical in the field.
-Moreover, taking in situ measurements to evaluate aerial rodenticide broadcasts can be challenging due to field conditions, topography, and labor required.
+Moreover, taking in situ measurements to evaluate aerial rodenticide broadcasts is often challenging due to field conditions, topography, and the labor required.

 We developed NERD (Numerical Estimation of Rodenticide Dispersal) to address these challenges.
-NERD generates bait density maps automatically with fewer in situ measurements and facilitating the evaluation of aerial rodenticide dispersal campaigns.
-The bait density maps allow for the identification of bait gaps and enable adjustments during aerial operations.
 NERD requires prior calibration experiments to determine the mass flow of rodenticide through the bait bucket.
+Following calibration, NERD generates bait density maps automatically with fewer in situ measurements, allowing project managers to evaluate the efficacy of aerial rodenticide dispersal campaigns in real-time.
+Notably, the bait density maps can be used to identify gaps in bait coverage, enabling rapid adjustments during aerial operations.
 At its core, NERD is a probability density function that describes bait density on the ground as a function of the bucket aperture diameter and drone or helicopter speed.

 NERD was originally developed and validated for helicopter-based applications.